lipenco/rgsoc-blog/source/posts/2013-07-01-ready-steady-code.md

 ---
 title: Ready Steady Code
 ---
 So here I am - 150 100 900 tabs open with tutorials and articles about JavaScript and CSS3.
-I try to be attentive to them all - these are my mentor's recommendations.
+I am trying to be attentive - these are my mentor's recommendations.

 Fortunately Bartek shears my opinion that you need to start coding to figure out that reading doesn't really makes a work done for you.